Wisden Cricketers' Almanack: Editors

 Booth's deputy, promoted to the role of co-editor, is Hugh Chevallier.

 Contributors

 Wisden has had a large number of contributors.
 The majority involve match reports for the various fixtures recorded each year, but also biographies, reviews and opinion.
 Many great cricket writers have written for Wisden, along with many great cricketers.
 Neville Cardus contributed many notable essays and for many years John Arlott was responsible for the book reviews.

-Five Cricketers of the Year
+Awards

 Since 1902 (with the occasional exception) Wisden has honoured five cricketers for their outstanding achievements over the previous year.
 Further details, with a full list of recipients of the award, can be found at Wisden Cricketers of the Year.